 From Rasta to Cali-Reggae

-There is most certainly some level of inherent irony between a musical genre rooted in black oppression, being played by Caucasian people.
-However, the uplifting messages and socially conscious lyricism is still a staple of modern day American Reggae.
+There is most certainly some level of inherent irony between a musical genre rooted in Black oppression, being played by Caucasian people.
+However, the uplifting messages and socially conscious lyricism are still a staple of modern-day American reggae.

 Give Credit Where Credit Is Due: Ska Bands